rackerlabs/docs-cloud-networks/api-docs/general-api/service-access-endpoints.rst

 .. tip::

-   If you do not know your account ID or which data center you are working in, you can find that information in the :mycloud:`Cloud Control Panel <>`.
+    You can find your account ID and default data center in the :mycloud:`Cloud Control Panel <>`.
+For details, see :ref:`Get credentials <get-credentials>` .